5 Best Vintage Turntable Reviews 2022 Top Picks

-Imagine the rotary telephone making a comeback.
-That unlikely event is roughly analogous to what’s happened with the vintage turntable.
-Left for dead by the side of the cultural road back in the late 80s the turntable has found new life here in the early 21st century as audiophiles have rediscovered the tactile joys of handling vinyl platters along with their generally outstanding sound quality.
-With vinyl being the only truly lossless audio playback format a high-quality vintage-style turntable can provide a foolproof way of hearing music the way it was intended.
+Left for dead by the side of the cultural road back in the late 80s the turntable has found new life here in the early 21st century as audiophiles have rediscovered the tactile joys of handling vinyl platters along with their nostalgic sound quality.
+With vinyl making a comeback, a high-quality vintage-style turntable can provide a foolproof way of enjoying classic music the way it was intended.
 Below is a selection of the best vintage turntable offerings on the market today.
 While compiling our list, we’ve accounted for cost, quality, user-friendly features, and accessories.

-With vinyl sales surging more than 30 percent last year it should surprise no one that companies that make audio equipment are producing vintage turntables to meet demand.
+With vinyl sales surging more than 30 percent last year it should surprise no one that companies that make audio equipment are producing vintage-style turntables to meet demand.
 One such company is Akai Professional out of Singapore.
-Their new BT500 has all the design cues that make vintage turntable fans swoon plus a couple of postmodern enhancements that don’t leave the digital audiophile out in the cold.
+Their new BT500 has all the design cues that make vintage turntable fans swoon plus a couple of modern enhancements that don’t leave the digital natives out in the cold.

-This is an extremely handsome piece of retro-style audio kit with a rich walnut finish and low, low profile.
-The die-cast aluminum platter is genuinely hefty and provides excellent stability so your vinyl isn’t all over the place.
+This is an extremely handsome retro-style audio kit with a rich walnut finish and a low profile.
+The die-cast aluminum platter is genuinely hefty and provides excellent stability for your vinyl.
 The brushed aluminum controls are easy on the eye and the belt drive action is smooth and ultra-consistent.

 - Sleek aluminum tonearm is beautifully balanced for precise cueing